 Worked for me - and the car never looked better!

-The Dale Earnheart C5R, now owned by Chip Miller.
+The Dale Earnhardt C5R, now owned by Chip Miller.

-Dick Guldstrand drove in from CA in one of his signature
+Dick Guldstrand arriving from CA in one of his signature series Z06s.

 Friday, August 22